rspace-os/rspace-docker/extras/apache2-setup-ajp.md

 ```
 This is just an example config, please ensure you know what you are doing before you expose a server to the internet.

-If you're having errors in RSpace, please try and replicate the error vistiing RSpace on localhost:8080 before opening a GitHub issues ticket, this will help us know if the error is being caused by RSpace, or by your reverse proxy.
+If you're having errors in RSpace, please try and replicate the error visiting RSpace on localhost:8080 before opening a GitHub issues ticket, this will help us know if the error is being caused by RSpace, or by your reverse proxy.